 What’s the vegan stance on horseback riding?
 A complex subject with many facets, horse riding is a controversial topic within the animal rights community.
 What’s the bottom line on riding horses: cruelty or companionship?

 What’s the vegan stance on horseback riding?
 Is riding horses cruel?
-This is quite the controversial topic and one I will be covering in more than one video and blog post.
+This is quite the controversial topic and one I will be covering in an ongoing Horse Riding Ethics Series.

 For this initial look into horseback riding, I’m going to first address the question of whether riding horse is vegan before addressing whether it is cruel.